 At first glance, all guava trees (Psidium guajava) look the same.
 They share similar traits and growth habits, and most produce similar oblong or rounded fruit.
 The main difference between guava trees lies within their fruit, which has flesh that ranges in color from red to white.
-There are even several varieties of fruit that share the common name guava that are not true guavas at all despite their similar appearance.
+There are even several varieties of fruit, such as pineapple guava, that share the common name guava that aren't true guavas despite their similar appearance.

 Video of the Day

 Guava trees grow best in U.S. Department of Agriculture plant hardiness zones 9 to 11, although they must be protected in USDA zone 9 to survive the winter.
 Guavas are classified as a noxious weed in warm climate areas such as Hawaii, the U.S. Virgin Islands, and southern Florida, where they have escaped cultivation and become invasive.
 Check these factors if you're thinking of planting fruit trees like guava varieties.